webgpu-native/webgpu-headers/README.md

  - `webgpu.h` is the one and only header file that defines the WebGPU C API.
 Only this needs to be integrated in a C project that links against a WebGPU implementation.

  - `webgpu.yml` is the main machine-readable source of truth for the C API and its documentation (in [YAML](https://yaml.org/) format).
-It is used to generate the official `webgpu.h` header present in this repository, (will be used) to generate the official documentation, and may be used by any other third party to designe tools and wrappers around WebGPU.
+It is used to generate the official `webgpu.h` header present in this repository, (will be used) to generate the official documentation, and may be used by any other third party to design tools and wrappers around WebGPU-Native.

  - `schema.json` is the [JSON schema](https://json-schema.org/) that formally specifies the structure of `webgpu.yml`.